grafoojs/grafoo/packages/transport/readme.md

 ## Warning

-As this package uses `fetch` and `Object.assign` under the hood, so make sure to install the proper polyfills if you want to use it in your project.
+As this package uses `fetch` and `Object.assign` under the hood, make sure to install the proper polyfills if you want to use it in your project.

 ## LICENSE